-\emph{\textbf{Insight.} The most efficient constructions for comparison are GC-based.
-SHE and AHE are the better candidates for confidential linear algebra operations.
-Since most division schemes are very expensive, one should rather transform the functions/algorithms with divisions to the equivalent (often approximately) ones that involve no division. }
+\emph{\textbf{Insight.} Based on most studies, the most efficient constructions for confidential comparison are GC-based, while SHE and AHE are better candidates for linear algebra operations.
+Since most division schemes are too expensive, one should consider transforming the functions/algorithms with divisions to the equivalent (often approximately) ones that involve no division. }